Dennis Rader: Murder of Nancy Jo Fox

-Rader had been stalking Nancy Jo Fox (25) for some time and had decided he was going to kill her; he gave her the name "Project Foxhunt".
+Rader had been stalking Nancy Jo Fox (25) for some time before his decision to kill her; he gave her the name "Project Foxhunt".

 On December 8, 1977, Rader broke into Fox's home through a back window, discovering she was out.
-After some time, Fox returned and began screaming at Rader to leave her house and that she was going to call the police.
+After some time, Fox returned home from work and began screaming at Rader to leave her house, threatening to call police.
 Rader informed her that her phone lines were cut and she would not be able to make any calls.
-Rader informed her that he intended to restrain her, take photographs of her, and rape her.
-He let Fox smoke a cigarette before this.
+He then informed her that he intended to restrain her and rape her.

 Rader allowed Fox to go to the bathroom after she assured him that she could not escape.
-Rader ordered Fox to come out of the bathroom partially undressed.
-Rader began to undress and he ordered her to lie down when she emerged from the bathroom.
+He ordered her to come out of the bathroom partially undressed.
+Rader began to undress himself and ordered her to lie down when she emerged from the bathroom.
 Fox resisted when Rader tried to remove her remaining clothing.
-Rader then began putting handcuffs on Fox, to which she protested and questioned the need for.
-Rader told her, "that's part of my deal.
+Rader then began putting handcuffs on Fox, to which she protested and questioned the need for them.
+Rader told her: "That's part of my deal.
 I got to have them or it won't work."
-Rader then began to crawl on top of Fox, and wrapped his belt around her neck.
+He then began to crawl on top of Fox and wrapped his belt around her neck.
 He would repeatedly loosen and tighten the belt, allowing her to come close to unconsciousness and then bring her back, before eventually killing her.

 Attempted murder of Anna Williams

 During this time, Rader also intended to kill others, such as Anna Williams (63), who, in 1979, escaped death by returning home much later than expected.
 Rader explained during his confession that he became obsessed with Williams and was "absolutely livid" when she evaded him.
-He recalled spending hours waiting at Williams' home but becoming impatient and leaving when she did not return from visiting friends.
+He recalled spending hours waiting inside her home but becoming impatient and leaving when she did not return from visiting friends.

 Communications

 "I did it" (October 1974)

-In October 1974, Rader sent a letter to The Wichita Eagle using the pseudonym "BTK" taking responsibility for the Otero murders and offering details about the crime not previously made public.
-He said, "I did it by myself and no ones help", referring to three brothers in psychiatric care who had falsely confessed to the Otero murders the month prior.
-Earlier, in July, a man in Washington D.C. was arrested for the murders, but was cleared after a fingerprint comparison.
-In response to the letter, the Beacon ran a classified ad reading, "B.T.K Help is Available.
-Call 684-6321 before 10 p.m." for several of their late October issues.
+In October 1974, Rader sent a letter to The Wichita Eagle using the pseudonym "BTK," taking responsibility for the Otero murders and offering details about the crime not previously made public.
+He said, "I did it by myself and no ones help," referring to three brothers in psychiatric care who had falsely confessed to the Otero murders the month prior.
+Earlier, in July, a man in Washington, D.C. was arrested for the murders, but was cleared after a fingerprint comparison.
+In response to the letter, The Wichita Beacon ran a classified advertisement reading, "B.T.K Help is Available.
+Call 684–6321 before 10 p.m." for several of their late October issues.

 "Nancy Fox" (December 1977)

-On December 9, 1977, one day after he killed Fox, Rader called police from a payphone and told them they would find Fox's body at her home.
-The call was recorded and released to the larger public in 1979, sparking over a hundred tips albeit none were promising.
+On December 9, 1977, one day after he killed Fox, Rader called police from a phone booth and informed them of a murder at her address, telling them "where the victim's body could be found."
+The call was recorded and released to the larger public in 1979, sparking over a hundred tips, albeit none were promising.